wp-plugins/osm/readme.txt

 Yes, the format has to be Lat,Long.
 The name of the customfield has to be configured.

 == Screenshots ==

+1. Showing a track added with a GPX file Osm_Plugin_02.png
+2. Showing all places or blog has got tagged posts/pages Osm_Plugin_01.png

 == Arbitrary section ==